nileshbhadana/nginx-helm/README.md

     tar -xvf nginx-1.0.0.tgz
     ```

-Thats it now you can find the chart in nginx folder and customize it
+Now you can find the chart in `nginx` folder and customize it using your favourite editor.

 ---
 ### Changing configuration